TrossenRobotics/dobot_cr_cobots_docs/docs/tcpip_protocol/functions.rst

       - analog output index, range: 1 or 2
     * - value
       - double
-      - voltage of corresponding index, range: 0 - 10
+      - voltage of corresponding index in volts, range: 0 - 10

+Set AO index 1 to 2V.

 ::